Reading Time: 4 minutes

 The Danish philosopher Søren Kierkegaard, often regarded as the father of existentialism, wrote that despair is the refusal to become oneself.
 He believed that beneath every achievement lies the deeper challenge of authenticity – the struggle to live in alignment with our true nature rather than the roles we perform.

-Many high-achievers live at that edge: outwardly successful yet inwardly disconnected from their own being.
-The imposter feeling arises when the self we present no longer feels like the self we are.
+The impostor feeling arises when the self we present no longer feels like the self we are.
 But this crisis can be transformative.
 It signals that awareness has caught up with ambition.
 The mask begins to slip not because you are failing, but because you are ready to become real.

 From Syndrome to Signal